MarianneLawless/Project-2018-Programming-and-Scripting/README.md

 <img src="https://image.ibb.co/b2wYZH/iris_machinelearning.png" alt="iris_machinelearning" border="0" width=500px>

-In 1936 using this data collected, Ronald Fisher wrote a paper on the linear discriminant analysis, which could be accurately distinguish the three types from one another using only the sepal and petal measurements.
+In 1936 using this data collected, Ronald Fisher wrote a paper on the linear discriminant analysis, which could  accurately distinguish the three types from one another using only the sepal and petal measurements.

 ##  Ronald Fisher
 <img src="https://image.ibb.co/jUYu4x/R_A_Fischer.jpg" width=250px align=center>